benc-uk/bicep-iac/rke2/readme.md

 - Taints the server nodes
 - Works in Azure Public and Azure US Government
 - Sets TLS-SAN to external hostname so api-server can be accessed remotely
-- Labels agent nodes correctlt so PVCs etc can be mounted
+- Labels agent nodes correctly so PVCs etc can be mounted
 - Configuring Linux kernel parameters (vm.max_map_count=262144)

 ## Quick Deploy